Hebrews 11:8-10

 8. What two titles does the writer give to the celestial city in 12:22?

 9. Abraham anticipated heaven.
-Both you and your spouse write separate lists of things you hope to see in the New Jerusalem.
-Exchange lists with your mate and discuss.
+Dream a little.
+Write a list of things you hope to see in the New Jerusalem.